-FOREWORD EMPLOYEE WELLNESS OPTIMISED BENEFITS THE WELLHUB EFFECT
+EMPLOYEE MENTAL WELLNESS BENEFITS

-EMPLOYEE MENTAL WELLNESS BENEFITS Ready to take action to improve the mental wellbeing of your workforce?
+Ready to take action to improve the mental wellbeing of your workforce?
 Incorporating these benefits in your total comp package is an effective way to provide the support your workforce needs to thrive!

+Therapy Coverage

-Therapy Coverage Comprehensive coverage for therapy and counselling sessions helps address the financial barriers preventing 36% of workers from accessing mental health support.
-Mindfulness App Subscriptions About one in five workers (17%) already use a meditation app, demonstrating the widespread interest in this mindfulness practice and making subscriptions to apps like Wellhub partners Headspace or Meditopia valuable tools for any team.
+Comprehensive coverage for therapy and counseling sessions helps address the financial barriers preventing 36% of workers from accessing mental health support.

+Mindfulness App Subscriptions

+About one in five workers (17%) already use a meditation app, demonstrating the widespread interest in this mindfulness practice and making subscriptions to apps like Wellhub partners Headspace or Meditopia valuable tools for any team.
 Covering the cost of ongoing use makes it even easier for employees to access the wellness benefits of a consistent mindfulness practice.
-And, as discovered by a Harvard study of a mind-body relaxation programme, the amount of medical services participants needed decreased by more than 40%.
-When the health insurance company Aetna offered free yoga and meditation programmes to its employees, for example, participants saw reductions in stress and pain, and improved sleep.
-The company estimates the programme had an 11:1 return on investment.
-Anxiety Reduction While stress and anxiety are often spoken of together, they are different.
-Stress is a short-term reaction to an event, while anxiety is a persistent state of worrying even without an actual cause.
-Given the prevalence of anxiety, it's unsurprising that a full quarter of the growing mental health app market is dedicated to depression and anxiety.
-Research shows such app-based anxiety interventions can effectively decrease the amount of anxiety people experience.
-Apps available on the Wellhub platform like Ifeel can help employees stop anxiety and panic with therapistapproved tools, guided meditation, and soothing sounds.
+And, as discovered by a Harvard study of a mind-body relaxation program, the amount of medical services participants needed decreased by more than 40%.38 When the health insurance company Aetna offered free yoga and meditation programs to its employees, for example, participants saw reductions in stress and pain, and improved sleep.
+The company estimates the program had an 11:1 return on investment.